garrandall/popular-music-data/tracks/flex-mad-cobra.md

 Girl flex, time to have sex
 Look how long yuh have di rude bwoy a sweat
 Girl flex, time to have sex
-Look how long yuh have di rude bwoy a...
+Look how long yuh have di rude bwoy a

 Now me ready
 Gal tickle up mi fancy